Dejulia489/Dejulia489.github.io/_posts/2017-05-07-InstallingOpenSSHOnWindows10.md

 	New-NetFirewallRule -Protocol TCP -LocalPort 22 -Direction Inbound -Action Allow -DisplayName SSH

-We will need this service running after a reboot, let's set sshd and the ssh-agent service to auto-start mode.
+We will need this service running after a reboot, so let's set the SSHD and the SSH-Agent service to auto-start mode.

 ###### We can use the snippet below to set both services to autostart

-	Set-Service sshd -StartupType Automatic
+	Set-Service SSHD -StartupType Automatic
-	Set-Service ssh-agent -StartupType Automatic
+	Set-Service SSH-Agent -StartupType Automatic

 Now that we have OpenSSH installed let's configure the sshd_config file.